+Want to know how to hire the best salespeople?
 Establish true selection criteria for sales candidates to find the best salespeople for you.
 You want to hire high-performing salespeople for your team.
 Right?
-Well to find these top performers, don’t start the process by writing “we have a job opening” ads.
+Well, to find these top performers, don’t start the process by writing “we have a job opening” ads.
 Start by determining what it really takes to be a successful salesperson in your market and for your company.
 Selecting an employee that’s best for the position on your sales team can make all the difference.

-To figure out what it takes to succeed in your sales position, interview the job.
+Interview the job to capture key sales position criteria.
+To figure out what it takes to succeed in your sales position, interview for the job.
 What would the job tell you it sees in winning job occupants?
 It probably would not say things such as “applicants need minimum 5-years industry experience, college degree or familiarity XYZ products.”

 We’ve seen many companies misrepresent their sales positions.
-If you’re concerned about how to hire the best salespeople you want to avoid this.
+If you’re concerned about how to hire the best salespeople, you want to avoid this.
 They are not purposively lying.
 They just have failed to understand the job, truly.
 Many companies rely on HR to write a standard job description.
-If you want a realistic job description, we suggest you interview the job!
+If you want a real job description, we suggest you interview for the job!

 Ask the job about what it requires for success in areas such as:

 - Sales grit

 - Work ethic

 - Selling skills